senakotan/SpaceExplorationRoverGame/README.md

-# 🚀 Space Exploration Rover Game
+# 🚀 Space Exploration Game

-The *Space Exploration Rover* game is an exciting space-themed adventure where players control a rover tasked with exploring planets, gathering resources, and avoiding cosmic hazards like black holes.
+The *Space Exploration* game is an exciting space-themed adventure where players control a rover tasked with exploring planets, gathering resources, and avoiding cosmic hazards like black holes.
 Developed using *Object-Oriented Programming (OOP)* principles, the game consists of several key classes that each play a critical role in the gameplay mechanics and progression.

 ## Overview